Operation InternOperation Intern: Developing North Dakota's Workforce

 In the 2013-15 biennium, Operation Intern is growing and the main focus is the Governors five targeted industries to recruit interns from North Dakota Schools.
 The objective of Operation Intern is to involve students in North Dakota business and to encourage them to make a career in North Dakota when their schooling is complete.
 Governor Dalrymple and the ND Legislature awarded the Operation Intern program $1,500,000 of funding.
 Employers are awarded $3,000 matching funds on a reimbursement for each internship approved.
 The max amount a business can receive is $30,000 per biennium (July 1, 2013-June 30,2015).

-The 2015-2017 biennium, Operation Intern will continue as a program to help North Dakota businesses.
+In the 2015-2017 biennium, Operation Intern will continue as a program to help North Dakota businesses.
 Governor Dalrymple and the ND Legislature awarded the program $1,500,000 of funding.
 No other major changes were made to the program except to open it up to healthcare facilities which offer paid internships.